Immunization and conflict

 Children everywhere, in any situation or circumstance, have the right to survive and thrive.

-Vaccine supplies must be kept safe, at the right temperature, to be effective (the “cold chain”).
-UNICEF works with partners to maintain or restart the cold chain for vaccines and other essential medical supplies.
+Vaccine supplies must be kept safe and at the right temperature to be effective – the so-called cold chain.
+UNICEF therefore works with partners to establish, maintain or improve the cold chain for vaccines and other essential medical supplies.
 We also train health workers to provide immunization, nutrition screening, vitamin A supplements and medical treatment for women and children.

 What’s more, UNICEF’s support for immunization services in conflict helps revive other badly needed social services.
 For example, in conflict-affected areas of Iraq, Syria and Yemen, immunization campaigns also reach communities with services for health and nutrition.

 In 2019, UNICEF delivered health care to millions of children in fragile, vulnerable and conflict settings in 61 countries

 - Negotiating corridors of peace and days of tranquility with armed groups that allow vaccinators to access conflict-affected areas and deliver essential health interventions including immunization.

 - Supporting initiatives for setting up resilient systems including solarization of health facilities, as seen in Syria and Yemen, to be able to deliver immunization and other essential interventions even where there are some disruptions in logistics resulting from conflict.